 Support groups for nurses and healthcare workers may not be available to everyone.
 But there are ways you can support the nurses around you.

-Your hospital or organization might not have a peer support group – but that doesn’t mean you can’t start one.
-There are tons of resources out there to walk you through starting this type of program at your organization.
+Your hospital or organization might not have a peer support group, but that doesn’t mean you can’t start one.
+There are tons of resources out there to help you start this type of program at your organization.

 It can be widespread throughout the entire organization – where you meet regularly and have a multitude of resources for all the staff involved.
 Or, it could be a smaller scale – like a Facebook group where staff can post about their thoughts and feelings.
 Find out what works for you and your team.

-And don’t be afraid – support groups are one of the most effective tools to help and empower one another.
+And don’t be afraid—support groups are one of the most effective tools for helping and empowering one another.

 If a support group feels too formal, you can make it even easier by just touching base with your colleagues.
 It is a simple but effective way to show your team that you care about them.